Table of Contents

-During the 1980s.
-Therefore one of the important chess pieces of the Gintong Alay program in Track and Field.
+During the 1980s, one of the essential chess pieces of the Gintong Alay program in Track and Field.
 Hence turning the Philippines into a superpower in Asian Track and Field and inspired national pride in being Filipino.

-Prior to Gintong Alay De Vega was guided by her father Tatang De Vega with the program written by Claro Pellosis.
-But after 1980 she was guided by Magno Santos with input from Australian Head coach Tony Benson.
+Before Gintong Alay, De Vega was guided by her father, Tatang De Vega, with the program written by Claro Pellosis.
+But after 1980, she was trained by Magno Santos with input from Australian Head coach Tony Benson.

-And her National and National Junior Record in the 400 stood from 1981 to 2013 until it was broken by Jenny Rose Rosales.
+And her National and National Junior Record in the 400 stood from 1981 to 2013 until Jenny Rose Rosales broke it.

 Lydia still holds 2 Filipino Records in the 60m Indoor and 200m Junior Women’s.

-Due to the Longevity of her records which lasted around 32 years each on average.
-She is still considered the best ever locally produced Sprinter the Philippines has ever had.
-She currently works as a kids athletics coach in Singapore.
+Due to her records’ Longevity, which lasted around 32 years each on average, she considered the best locally produced Sprinter the Philippines has ever had.
+She currently works as a kid’s athletics coach in Singapore.

 – Lydia De Vega, Asia’s Fastest Women-